alters-mit/magnebot/doc/api/magnebot_controller.md

 **`self.init_scene(scene, layout, room=None)`**

-Initialize a scene, populate it with objects, and add the Magnebot.
-The simulation will advance through frames until the Magnebot's body is in its neutral position.
+**Always call this function before any other API calls.** Initialize a scene, populate it with objects, and add the Magnebot.

-**Always call this function before any other API calls.**

 It might take a few minutes to initialize the scene.
+You can call `init_scene()` more than once to reset the simulation; subsequent resets at runtime should be extremely fast.

 Set the `scene` and `layout` parameters in `init_scene()` to load an interior scene with furniture and props.
 Set the `room` to spawn the avatar in the center of a specific room.